pradeephubgit/questdb.io/docs/concept/geohashes.md

 :::info

-The `within` operator can only be applied in `LATEST ON` queries and all symbol columns within the query **must be indexed**.
+The `within` operator can only be applied in `LATEST BY` queries and all symbol columns within the query **must be indexed**.

 :::